igorkulman/coding-journal/content/post/2017-03-21-using-mvvm-with-tables-in-ios.md

 <div data-gist="a2c5b63f835e8bd01df89566a5627d6b" data-file="SyncStepCell.swift"></div>

-Just do not forget that cells in the table view get recycled.
-Before that happens, you need to remove the bindings in the `prepareForReuse` method by disposing the bag that holds them.

 My `UITableViewCell` just "waits" for the ViewModel and then sets up all the necessary bindings.
 Again, no direct access to the UI elements, just making everything work in a simple declarative way.